 Important note: Students who for extenuating circumstances don’t meet these criteria and yet are interested in the Honors Program should apply and explain these circumstances in their application.
 The Director will consider these applications on a case-by-case basis.

-Incoming Freshmen: For Fall 2015, preferential consideration will be given to applications postmarked by May 1, 2015; applications will continue to be considered through July 15, 2015.
+Incoming Freshmen, for fall 2016 – preferential consideration will be given to applications postmarked by March 15, 2016.
+The final application deadline will be July 15, 2016.

 All students must submit the following materials to be consider for admission to the Honors Program.
 All these materials should arrive in a single packet.